Common Misconceptions About Slope

 Here are some common myths about slope:

-Reality: The slope of a horizontal line is actually 0, not 1.
+• Myth: The slope of a horizontal line is always 1.

-Reality: A line with a slope of 0 is a horizontal line, which is a valid line.
+• Myth: A line with a slope of 0 is not a valid line.

 To avoid these misconceptions, it is essential to understand the concept of slope and its various applications.
 Here are some simple tips: